Ersanio/snes-assembly-book/docs/processor/flags.md

 # Processor flags
 As you saw in the "8-bit and 16-bit mode" chapter earlier, the SNES can switch between 8-bit and 16-bit mode by using the opcodes REP and SEP.
 These affect the processor flags, which affect the behaviour of the SNES.
-Two of the prcoessor flags are dedicated to A and X & Y being 8-bit or 16-bit mode.
+Two of the processor flags are dedicated to A and X & Y being 8-bit or 16-bit mode.
 There are in total 9 processor flags stored in the processor flags register as a single byte:

 ```text
 Processor flags